-Figure 5 shows that more than 90% of the MCL or TT violations were incurred by NTNC, TNC, and CWS serving less than 500 service connections.
-About 60% of PWS that incurred an MCL or TT violation in 2020 were CWS.
-A breakdown by size of the CWS, categorized by the number of service connections served by the CWS (greater than 3,300 service connections, between 1000 and 3,300 service connections, etc.), is shown in the bar graph in Figure 5, along with the number of CWS in the size range with one or more violations.
-A similar trend is seen for the public water systems that incurred monitoring and reporting violations in 2020, as shown in Figure 6.
+Figure 5 shows that about 92% of the MCL or TT violations were incurred by NTNCs, TNCs, and CWSs serving fewer than 500 service connections.
+About 60% of PWSs that incurred an MCL or TT violation in 2021 were CWSs.
+A breakdown by size of the CWS, categorized by the number of service connections served by the CWS (greater than 3,300 service connections, between 1000 and 3,300 service connections, etc.), is shown in the bar graph in Figure 5.
+A similar trend is seen for the public water systems that incurred monitoring and reporting violations in 2021, as shown in Figure 6.